saucelabs/sauce-docs/docs/test-fairy/integrations/google-cloud.md

 With the bucket name and JSON credentials in hand, upload the JSON file and fill in the field for the bucket name.
 <img src={useBaseUrl('/img/test-fairy/integrations/google-cloud-storage/03.png')} alt="bucket name"/>

-Once uploaded, TestFairy will test the provided credentials before saving.
+Once uploaded, TestFairy tests the provided credentials before saving.
 <img src={useBaseUrl('/img/test-fairy/integrations/google-cloud-storage/04.png')} alt="test the credentials"/>

-The associated Project ID and Service account should be on the integration page.
+The associated Project ID and Service account are on the integration page.
 Verify the account matches the one in Google Cloud Console.
 <img src={useBaseUrl('/img/test-fairy/integrations/google-cloud-storage/05.png')} alt="verify account"/>

-At this point, you have configured the integration.
+You have configured the integration.
 Google Storage bucket stores all assets collected by TestFairy, including feedback, session data, crash reports, and uploaded assets.